Highly Inefficient Ways to Store Images in CSS

 The script for encoding the images is available on CodePen, or you can download it as a Gist.

-Originally I wanted to showcase other approaches to encode images as well in this article but ended up not doing so due to most of them being either:
+Originally, I wanted to showcase other approaches to encode images as well in this article but ended up not doing so due to most of them being either:

 • Too similar to the approach described above, for example using nested pseudo-elements like :before/:after for each pixel, or using a gradient for each row with a color stop for each pixel